activeadmin/activeadmin/docs/0-installation.md

     # Gemfile
     gem 'activeadmin'

-If you are using Rails >= 3.1, you must also include a beta version of MetaSearch and sass-rails:

-    # Gemfile in Rails >= 3.1
-    gem 'activeadmin'
-    gem 'sass-rails'

 ## Running the Generator

 Once you have added the gem to your Gemfile (and any other dependencies), you